vadimsj/redland-renovations/README.md

 - [imageresizer.com](https://imageresizer.com/) - was used to resize and compress images.

-- [freeconvert.com](https://www.freeconvert.com/) - was used to convert the format of the files.

-- [cloudconvert.com](https://cloudconvert.com/) - was used to convert the format of the files.
+- [Pixelied](https://pixelied.com/) - was used to convert the format of the files.

 - [Google fonts](https://fonts.google.com/) - was used to source ['Suez One' font](https://fonts.google.com/specimen/Suez+One?query=suez).